hojimat/hojimat.github.io/blog/_posts/2024-12-23-frontend-intro.md

 This is really useful if you need a complex interactive user interface but this is slightly less secure because the browser is not in your hands --- it belongs to a user who can be malicious.

 Moreover, if the user's computer is weak, running all these scripts in the browser will slow down the entire web app, unlike pre-rendered `HTML` which is a simple text file that will run smoothly in most computers.

+Also, the search engine crawlers do not usually wait for the web page to load all of its scripts, and if the page has zero content on it to begin with, the search engine optimization suffers as a result.

 There is a modern trend called *Server-side rendering (SSR)* that runs `Node.js` on the server and pre-renders some `HTML` pages using `JS` directly in the server.
 This kinda solves the problems above, but it also bites a slice of the backend's pie.
 If we try to visualize the three approaches, it would be something like this (assuming backend is in `Python`):